We are Storytelling Centre

 Join the world of storytelling.

 We produce storytelling in the theatre and are specialised in applied storytelling, amongst others with trainings for personal development, counteracting polarisation and learning a language.
-This has given us an enormous amount of knowledge, which has been bundled in a number of methods and various books, and with which we have worked worldwide towards a better society.
+This has given us an enormous amount of knowledge.
+This knowledge has been bundled in a number of methods and various books, and with which we have used worldwide towards a better society.
 Because storytelling or, as we increasingly call it, ‘storysharing’ contributes to a greater understanding of another person, more knowledge about yourself and your own motives, and also to more fun and positive results when learning a language.

 This book will be translated in English soon, so keep an eye on our site or socials for the exact date that it will be published.

 The Storytelling Centre has two locations where it presents live storytelling to an audience.
 The Storytelling Theaterlab and the famous Amsterdam Storytelling Festival.

 Theatrical storytelling is different from applied storytelling, yet the two overlap in our working method.
 Many of the exercises we use come directly from the theatre, especially the team building exercises and the exercises aimed at stimulating creativity.
 Techniques from the theatre are very suitable for connecting people and influencing group dynamics.
 Creating and sharing a story is a dramaturgical process in which logical and understandable construction plays an important role.
 In addition, theatrical techniques such as speaking clearly, applying rhythm and musicality are part of the experience, which contributes to the connection between narrator and listener.

 With Theaterlab and The Amsterdam Storytelling Festival we produce various interesting performances, always with (personal) stories as a starting point, but otherwise as diverse as theatre can be.
 We often offer a stage to people you don’t easily meet in the mainstream theatre world and the stories are socially relevant.
 Come and have a look!

 Read more about Theaterlab and the Storytelling festival